log0div0/testo/docs/reference/Macros.md

 - Virtual machine declaration;
 - Virtual flash drive declaration;
 - Virtual network declaration;
-- Another macro with statements call.
+- A call of another macro with statements.

 Declaring macros and params inside a macro is **prohibited**.
 It is also prohibited to use the `include` directive inside a macro.